Home

 Ans.
 He saw the ball going into the water*

-*3. Who loses his ball?*
+*3. Who loses his ball in the poem?*

-*4. What is worthless for the boy?*
+*4. What is completely worthless or useless for the boy now? *

 Ans.
 A world of materialism